Sealy’s deal is safe: retail merger won’t affect bedding supplier

 "We've been assured by both parties that our program with Mattress Discounters will remain in place," commented Jones, adding that the Sealy program has only recently been put into place at Mattress Discounters stores and sales training has begun.

-Jones noted that since Sealy is a supplier to both companies, he doesn't expect Heilig-Meyers' purchase of twin futon Mattress Discounters to have much effect on Sealy.
+Jones noted that since Sealy is a supplier to both companies, he doesn't expect Heilig-Meyers' purchase of Mattress Discounters to have much effect on Sealy.
+Get more information from twin futon.
 Sealy programs are "rolling out to 90-plus Heilig-Meyers stores as we speak," reported Jones, adding he expects Sealy to be in all Heilig-Meyers stores sometime in 1998.

-Industry insiders are waiting to see whether Mattress Discounters' management team, including president Steve Lytell and executive vice president and chief operating officer Jon Studner, will remain, and how Mattress Discounters operations will be merged into the new organization.
+Industry insiders are waiting to see whether Mattress Discounters' management team, including President Steve Lytell and executive vice president and chief operating officer Jon Studner, will remain or not, and how Mattress Discounters operations will be merged into the new organization.
+They also wonder whether this company still offer twin size futon mattress or not since it is one of the attractive products.

 "Mattress Discounters' management is obviously very good at what they do.
 I don't think Heilig-Meyers would pretend to know their business any better," said one bedding buyer.
 "It just gives Heilig-Meyers a broader reach."